InteractiveComputerGraphics/blender-sequence-loader/README.md

 ## 2. Build & Install

+1. If you prefer to make this as a blender addon

 Then you can create a zip file of this entire folder, it should work fine.
 Then you can install it by add this zip file to blender add-on system.

+2. Or you can run directly

+Copy the code from `blender_script.py` and modify the line `path = "C:\\Users\\hui\\Desktop\\blendertool\\"` to the path to this directory.
+Then run it in blender script.

+3. Or you can directly download the addon from [release](https://graphics.rwth-aachen.de:9000/hhui/blendertool/-/releases) page.

+Note: For 1. and 3. option, don't forget to remove old addon, before add new version addon to blender.
+(Actually, I not very sure about this, but I think this would be better)

 ## 3. How to use